cchitsiang/awesome-stars/README.md

 - [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer
 - [rulego/rulego](https://github.com/rulego/rulego) - ⛓️RuleGo is a lightweight, high-performance, embedded, next-generation component orchestration rule engine framework for Go.
-- [DiceDB/dice](https://github.com/DiceDB/dice) - A drop-in replacement of Redis with SQL-based realtime reactivity.
+- [DiceDB/dice](https://github.com/DiceDB/dice) - DiceDB is an in-memory database hyper-optimized for building real-time applications with SQL-based real-time reactivity baked in.
 - [uptrace/bun](https://github.com/uptrace/bun) - SQL-first Golang ORM
 - [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open source data anonymization and synthetic data orchestration for developers.
 Create high fidelity synthetic data and sync it across your environments.
 - [henomis/lingoose](https://github.com/henomis/lingoose) - 🪿 LinGoose is a Go framework for building awesome AI/LLM applications.